Vermont in October: Where to Go, What to Do, and When to Visit

 Autumn is an ideal time for a Vermont road trip or weekend getaway.
 One that includes crunchy leaves, warm sweaters, hot apple cider, and all those tall-steepled churches that New England wears so well.

-Our family is so lucky to call this beautiful place home and every year in the fall I make it my mission to drop everything and explore more of this tiny state.
+Our family is so lucky to call this beautiful place home, and every fall, I make it my mission to drop everything and explore more of this tiny state.

 There is just nothing like Vermont in October!